Wafcon 2022: Nigeria have respect for Morocco who are capable of beating any team – Waldrum | Goal.com

 Wafcon 2022: Nigeria have respect for Morocco who are capable of beating any team – Waldrum

-Nigeria coach Randy Waldrum has revealed they have a lot of respect for Morocco whom they face in the semi-final of Women’s Africa Cup of Nations on Monday.
+Nigeria coach Randy Waldrum has revealed they have a lot of respect for Morocco whom they face in the semi-finals of the Women’s Africa Cup of Nations on Monday.

 The Super Falcons will come up against the host nation at the Moulay Abdellah Sports Complex seeking to win and book their place in the final.